 - 6.1 If a consumer is being suspected to tamper with any water or electricity meter or deals with the electricity in any manner which the Municipality has reasonable grounds for believing interferes in an improper or unsafe manner or is calculated to interfere in an improper or unsafe manner with the efficient supply of electricity to any other consumer, the Municipality may, with or without notice, disconnect the electricity supply but such supply shall be restored as soon as the cause for the disconnection has been permanently remedied or removed.
-The fee as prescribed by the Municipality for the Tampering of Meters and the costs involve to replace a meter as well as the average consumption for the period of the tampering, shall be paid by the consumer before the electricity supply is restored, unless it can be shown that the consumer did not use or deal with the electricity in an improper or unsafe manner. - 6.2 Any person, who undertakes or allow or causes any other person to undertake an illegal connection, will be guilty of an offence. - 6.3 A customer who becomes aware of an illegal connection of the water and electricity supply to a property or premises owned by or occupied by such or another customer, must immediately notify the Council thereof his/her identity will be protected, a compensation of R250 will be offered upon verification of the claim by the Manager Technical Service. - 6.4 Council will immediately disconnect any illegal connection and remove any wiring, piping or other equipment or installation relating to an illegal connection. - .6.5 The Municipality may not interfere where criminal activity is evident.
+The fee as prescribed by the Municipality for the Tampering of Meters and the costs involve to replace a meter as well as the average consumption for the period of the tampering, shall be paid by the consumer before the electricity supply is restored or on an individual cases the matter maybe escalated to the Municipal Manager of his/her delegate to negotiate to negotiate the terms, which services can be restored or reconnected, unless it can be shown that the consumer did not use or deal with the electricity in an improper or unsafe manner. - 6.2 Any person, who undertakes or allow or causes any other person to undertake an illegal connection, will be guilty of an offence. - 6.3 A customer who becomes aware of an illegal connection of the water and electricity supply to a property or premises owned by or occupied by such or another customer, must immediately notify the Council thereof his/her identity will be protected, a compensation of R250 will be offered upon verification of the claim. - 6.4 Council will immediately disconnect any illegal connection and remove any wiring, piping or other equipment or installation relating to an illegal connection. - .6.5 The Municipality may not interfere where criminal activity is evident.
 The legal penalties and criminal justice system may not be subject to conflicting resolutions by the municipality.
-All such cases must be prosecuted to the fullest extent of the law. - 6.6 Municipality may not supply water or electricity to a customer who is found guilty of/or if it is admitted that fraud, theft or any other criminal action involving the use of these services existed, until the total costs, penalties, other fees and tariffs and rates arising from tempering or illegal connections due to the municipality have been paid in full.

-7. AGENTS, ATTORNEYS AND OTHER COLLECTION AGENTS
+All such cases must be prosecuted to the fullest extent of the law. - 6.6 Municipality may not supply water or electricity to a customer who is found guilty of/or if it is admitted that fraud, theft or any other criminal action involving the use of these services existed, until the total costs, penalties, other fees and tariffs and rates arising from tempering or illegal connections due to the municipality have been paid in full, or on an individual cases the matter maybe escalated to the Municipal Manager of his/her delegate to negotiate the terms, which services can be restored or reconnected - 7.
+AGENTS, ATTORNEYS AND OTHER COLLECTION AGENTS